View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Alternative professional qualifications and experience will also be considered, together with full and well-argued responses in your online application.

 An interview may form part of the selection process.

 International students require IELTS 6.5, with a score no lower than 6.0 in each individual component, or an equivalent English language qualification.

 If your current level of English is half a band lower, either overall or in one or two elements, you may want to consider our Pre-Sessional English course.

 Edge Hill University recognises learning gained elsewhere, whether through academic credit and qualifications acquired from other relevant courses of study or through recognition of an individual’s professional and employment experience (also referred to as ‘experiential learning’).
 This may include credit or learning undertaken at another university.

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s academic regulations (sections C7 and F3.1) or contact the faculty in which you are interested in studying.

 What are my career prospects?

-The programme also encourages you to reflect on using your skills and expertise in a range of professional settings, from primary, secondary and further education to working in, or with, cultural heritage organisations such as art galleries, museums and archives.
+The programme also encourages you to apply your skills and expertise across a range of professional settings, from primary, secondary and further education to working in, or with, cultural heritage organisations such as art galleries, museums and archives.